101companies/101rails/README.md

 ###Common part of installation

-First of all you need to install gem bundler.
+At first you need to install gem bundler.

-    sudo gem install bundler
+    gem install bundler

-Now you need go to project folder.
+Now you need go to the project folder und install app:

-If you want to have all gems ready per project only:

     bundle install --path vendor/bundle

-After installing mongodb start this database and then launch application with:
+After installing mongodb you need to start it and then launch application with:

     bundle exec rails server